manjunathvihaan5/ga-learner-dst-repo/Superhero_Statistics_visualization/README.md

 In this project, you will be applying the following concepts:

-Bar plotting
+-Bar plotting

-Boxplot plotting
+-Boxplot plotting

-Pie-chart plotting
+-Pie-chart plotting

-Subplot operations
+-Subplot operations

-Feature Correlation
+-Feature Correlation

-IQR operations
+-IQR operations